ortus-docs/logbox-docs/using_a_logger_object/can_methods_for_performance.md

 }
 ```

-This way, the logger determines if it can send debug log messages, and only IF IT CAN, it does so.
+This way, the logger determines if it can send debug log messages, and only **IF IT CAN** does it.
 This is much more faster and cleaner, but you will type more, sorry!